tomasfabian/ksqlDB.RestApi.Client-DotNet/doc/functions.md

 ### Dynamic - calling not supported ksqldb functions

-Some of the ksqldb functions have not been implemented yet.
-This can be circumvented by calling K.Functions.Dynamic with the appropriate function call and its parameters.
-The type of the column value is set with C# **as** operator.
+Certain functions in `ksqlDB` are currently unavailable in the .NET client library, but you can work around this limitation by utilizing `K.Functions.Dynamic`.
+By constructing the appropriate function call and providing the necessary parameters, you can achieve the desired functionality.
+When dealing with column values, you can specify their types using the **as operator** for **explicit type casting** in C#.

 ```C#
 using ksqlDB.RestApi.Client.KSql.Query.Functions;